Bootstrap Getting Started

 ExampleTry this code »

 And we're all set!
-After adding the Bootstrap's CSS and JS files and the required jQuery and Popper.js library, we can begin to develop any site or application with the Bootstrap framework.
+After adding the Bootstrap's CSS and JS files to our HTML page, we can begin to develop any responsive site or application with the Bootstrap framework.

 crossorigin have been added to CDN links to implement Subresource Integrity (SRI).
 It is a security feature that enables you to mitigate the risk of attacks originating from compromised CDNs, by ensuring that the files your website fetches (from a CDN or anywhere) have been delivered without unexpected or malicious modifications.
 It works by allowing you to provide a cryptographic hash that a fetched file must match.